 End

-what is this procedure doing?
-It’s creating a table called #TblLocalUserDetail, a local temporary table, populating that with some data and selecting data back from that
+What is this procedure doing?
+It’s creating a table called #TblLocalUserDetail, which is a local temporary table.
+It then populates that table with some data and selects data back from it.

-so when I execute above store procedure, what’s going to happen it will create temporary table, insert data in it and then returns the data back to you and immediately drops the temporary table.
+So, when I execute the above stored procedure, what’s going to happen is that it will create a temporary table, insert data into it, return the data back to you, and immediately drop the temporary table.

 12